scummvm/scummvm/doc/docportal/advanced_topics/understand_search_box.rst

 If you have provided several search patterns, only games that match all of them are displayed.

-The matches are independent and not ordered, which means that when you are looking for ``Open Quest``, you would get all the games with words "Open" and "Quest" in description.
+The matches are independent and not ordered, which means that if you search for ``Open Quest``, you get all the games with words "Open" and "Quest" in description.
 The results would contain games like "Open Quest (Windows/English)" and "Police Quest IV: Open Season (DOS/Demo)".

 Here are some more examples of complex requests: